jboonstra/biblesearch_api_docs/index.md

 ## Deleting (HTTP DELETE requests)

-You may delete content you, yourself, have created by sesnding an HTTP DELETE request:
+You may delete content you, yourself, have created by sending an HTTP DELETE request:

     curl -u #{your API TOKEN}:X -X DELETE http://@ABS_URL/tags/5.xml